 Slice the eggplants in half lengthwise.
 Score the cut side of the eggplants in a crosshatch pattern with a sharp knife, in lines about an inch apart.
 Poke the skin sides of the eggplants with the tines of a fork all over.

 Line a sheet pan with foil.
-Spread olive oil over the bottom of the sheet pan, and sprinkle evenly with salt.
+Spread 2 tablespoons of olive oil over the bottom of the sheet pan, and sprinkle evenly with salt.
 Place the eggplants cut side down on the foil lined pan.
 Place in oven and cook for 35 minutes, or until completely cooked through and very soft.

 If grilling, cut the eggplants in half lengthwise, and poke the skin sides with the tines of a fork.
 Brush the cut side with olive oil and sprinkle with salt.
 Grill cut side down until lightly browned and cooked all the way through.
 If the eggplants brown too quickly, turn them over and finish the cooking on the skin side.